It’s not easy to get people to open your cold emails.

-Even if your copy is perfect and the offer is irresistible, it won’t matter unless you can get your leads to open and read your cold email.
+Even if you’re using a powerful cold email service, writing perfect copy, and making an irresistible offer, it won’t matter unless you can get your leads to open and read your email.

 We’ve compiled these cold email statistics to give you a benchmark of successful cold email campaigns.
 Hopefully you’ll learn something that can be applied to improving your own campaigns and entice your contacts to see what you have to say.

 8 Cold Email Statistics Sales Teams and Businesses Need to Know

 1. Including the recipient’s name in the subject line can increase your open rate by 22.2%.

 It doesn’t take much effort to add the recipient’s name to an email subject line, yet the results can be quite impressive.
 In fact, a bit of personalization in an email subject line can boost your cold email open rate by 22.2%, according to a report from Adestra.